 FedEx UK Limited & FedEx Express UK Limited (“FedEx”)

 This is the fourth annual Modern Slavery Statement to be published by FedEx.
-This statement covers both FedEx UK Limited and FedEx Express UK Limited, for financial year ending 31st May 2020.
-See here for FedEx’s 2019, 2018 and 2017 statements.
+This statement covers both FedEx UK Limited, FedEx Express UK Limited and FedEx Express UK Transportation Limited, for financial year ending 31st May 2021.
+See here for FedEx’s 2020, 2019, 2018 and 2017 statements.